riverbed/Riverbed-Community-Toolkit/201-instrument-java-spring-demo-app/README.md

 cd Tech-Community/201-instrument-java-spring-demo-app
 ```

-Unzip the zip archive of the Aternity APM Java Agent, it will be expanded in a subdirectory */agent*
+Unzip the zip archive of the APM Java Agent package, it will be expanded in a subdirectory */agent*

 ```shell
 unzip aternity-apm-jida-linux-xx.x.x_BLxxx.zip